CaterinaBi/aicore-recommendation-ranking-system/README.md

 A nice introductory video that I encourage everyone to watch is available on the [AiCore YouTube Channel](https://youtu.be/1Z5V2VrHTTA).

 ## Milestone 3

+In milestone 3, we're required to clean both the tabular and the image datasets, which are made available to us as EC2 instances on AWS.

+### Tabular data cleaning

+The tabular dataset contains information about the listing, including its price, location, and description.
+We are required to create a file named `clean_tabular_data.py` within our repository, which has to be populated with code to clean the tabular dataset.

+Basically, the only cleaning that is required is to convert the prices into a numerical format.
+This was done by removing the pound sign (£) and, for some entries, the comma (,).

+### Image data cleaning